platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 ### Change the private key format

+The expected format for your certificate’s private key is PKCS #1.
-Your certificate's private key needs to be in PKCS #1 format, which means it starts with `-----BEGIN RSA PRIVATE KEY-----`.
+Private keys in PKCS #1 format start with `-----BEGIN RSA PRIVATE KEY-----`.
-If it has `-----BEGIN PRIVATE KEY-----` instead, it's in PKCS #8 format and you need to change it.
+If your private key starts with `-----BEGIN PRIVATE KEY-----`, it’s in PKCS #8 format, which isn’t appropriate.

 To convert your private key (`private.key`) from PKCS #8 to PKCS #1 format (`private.rsa.key`), run the following command: